iamrohitgund/iamrohitgundWebsite/_posts/2021-03-06-blog-is-currently-unavailable.md

 ---
 layout: post
-title: Blog is Currently Unavailable
+title: Future Plans
-subtitle: All posts are taken down and will be available shortly
+subtitle: Tech Tips and Programming
-date: 2021-03-06 08:00:00 +0000
+date: 2021-04-27 04:00:00 +0000
 thumb_img_path: ''
 content_img_path: ''
 excerpt: ''
 canonical_url: ''

 ---
-Due to the maintenance of the site, all posts are currently taken down.
+Being a die-hard Mac user since 2014, I learned a lot of hidden tips and tricks.
+Most of the Windows and Linux users are reluctant to switch to macOS by thinking it's not convenient.
+Stay tuned for the amazing macOS tips and software development hacks on macOS.

-Sorry for the inconvenience.
+Note: As time permits, I will start posting macOS videos on YouTube and update this blog section regularly.